hydra3333/Pi4CC/README.md

 Description <TL;DR>

-   A zero-frills LAN-only Media Server using DLNA and Apache to serve up .mp4 files from a low-cost low-power Raspberry Pi 4 server
+   A zero-frills LAN-only Media Server using DLNA and Apache2 web server to serve up .mp4 files from a low-cost low-power Raspberry Pi 4 server

 More Description: